Introduction

 2. Track Every Dollar You Spend

-Did you know that most people underestimate their monthly expenses?
-Tracking your spending is a simple yet transformative habit that reveals where your money is going and helps you take control.
+Did you know most people usually underestimate their monthly expenses?
+Recording your spending behavior is a very simple yet transforming habit that can reflect where your money goes and give control to you over those expenses.

 Benefits of Tracking: